2 Summary of material accounting policy information

 Management applies valuation techniques to determine the fair value of financial instruments (where active market quotes are not available) and non-financial assets.
 This involves developing estimates and assumptions consistent with how market participants would price the instrument.
 Management bases its assumptions on observable data as far as possible but this is not always available.
 In that case management uses the best information available.
 Estimated fair values may vary from the actual prices that would be achieved in an arm’s length transaction at the reporting date.

-The evaluation of applicability of indicators of impairment of assets is based on assessment of several external and internal factors which could result in deterioration of recoverable amount of the assets.
+Impairment of non-financial assets is based on assessment of several external and internal factors which could result in deterioration of recoverable amount of the assets.

 An asset is current when it is: